tsobe/lobiani/README.md

 However for the exercise purpose, I believe it should be fine.

 ## Bounded contexts
-- Warehouse - managing stock levels
+- Inventory - managing stock levels
 - Sales - searching and collecting products to be purchased
 - Billing - executing purchases initiated by customers
 - Shipping - delivering purchased products
 - Personalization - recommending products to customers

 ## Glossary
-### Warehouse
+### Inventory
-- Warehouse - collection of items to be sold
+- Inventory - collection of items to be sold
-- Operator - responsible for adding items to warehouse
+- Operator - responsible for adding items to inventory

 ### Sales
 - Manager - defines and publishes products
-- Product - representation of saleable warehouse item
+- Product - representation of saleable inventory item
 - Customer - person who's willing to purchase products
 - Basket - container for products to be purchased later at once